UniversitaDellaCalabria/uniAuth/documentation/contents/installation.rst

 LDAP or not?
 ^^^^^^^^^^^^

+You can use LDAP data source with at least two strategy ``ldap_peoples`` ldap manager or ``pyMultiLDAP``.
-Link to a LDAP if needed, multiple database support is also available as Django feature.
-If you do not need a LDAP data source please remove ``ldap_peoples`` from ``uniauth.settingslocal.INSTALLED_APPS``.
+If you do not need a LDAP data source remove ``ldap_peoples`` or ``multildap`` from ``uniauth.settingslocal.INSTALLED_APPS``.

+``ldap_peoples`` is a fancy app to integrate a R&S LDAP manager.
+On top of it you'll find a custom authentication backend and a custom attribute processor, you can even write your custom auth backend and processor with your preferred LDAP library.
 If you need a fully compliant LDAP configuration with ``ldap_peoples`` please try the `dedicated playbook <https://github.com/peppelinux/ansible-slapd-eduperson2016>`__ for it.

-``ldap_peoples`` is not a mandatory dependency, it is only a fancy app to integrate a R&S LDAP manager.
-On top of it you'll find a custom authentication backend and a custom attribute processor but you can even write your custom auth backend and processor with your preferred LDAP library.

-If you want instead to have multiple LDAP data sources following ``ldap_peoples`` approach then you'll have to create your own django application and use types and methods found in ``ldap_peoples``.
+If you need multiple LDAP data sources following ``ldap_peoples`` approach you'll have to create your own django application and use types and methods found in ``ldap_peoples``.

-If you do not want to creare other apps and develop other things to manage multiple LDAP sources, you can use `pyMultiLDAP <https://github.com/peppelinux/pyMultiLDAP>`__.
+If you do not want to create other django application or develop other things to manage multiple LDAP sources, you can use `pyMultiLDAP <https://github.com/peppelinux/pyMultiLDAP>`__ as a  proxy, through slapd-sock, or as a python LDAP Client.
 See `settingslocal.py.example` to have some usage examples.

 Create your own SAML certificates